➤ How to Code a Game

 code: A

-We don’t need any plugin/configuration or a seperate dependency to work with YML files in spring boot.
-In maven depencies, we can find snakeyml-version.jar file which is responsible for converting data given in YML into the java.util.Properties.
+We don’t need any plugin/configuration or a separate dependency to work with YML files in Spring Boot.
+In maven dependencies, we can find snakeyml-version.jar file which is responsible for converting data given in YML into the java.util.Properties.

 application.properties:-